scalameta/nvim-metals/README.md

   references, etc are there, but not automatically mapped.
 You can find a minimal example configuration [here](https://github.com/scalameta/nvim-metals/discussions/39).
-[^plenary]: You're more than likely already relying on for other plugins.
   However, make sure to also have this installed as Metals uses it for things like Jobs, popups, and paths.